-4. Bhitharwa Ashram, Motihari (Springboard for India’s independence) (West Champaran) - Invited by Shri Raj Kumar Shukla, a representative of farmers from Champaran at 1916 Lucknow Congress session - Champaran is the place from where Mohandas Karamchand Gandhi went on to become Mahatma Gandhi post launching the famous Champaran Satyagraha (Against the tinkathia system of Indigo planters) and opened up a new chapter in India's Independence struggle which ultimately culminated into our freedom.
+4. Bhitharwa Ashram, West Champaran (Springboard for India’s independence) - Invited by Shri Raj Kumar Shukla, a representative of farmers from Champaran at 1916 Lucknow Congress session, Champaran is the place from where Mohandas Karamchand Gandhi went on to become Mahatma Gandhi post launching the famous Champaran Satyagraha (Against the tinkathia system of Indigo planters) and opened up a completely new chapter in India's Independence struggle.
 Originally known as Kasturba Sewa Kendra, was inaugurated by Mahatma Gandhi in 1917.

 260 Kms from Motihari

 One of the most colourful and indiscreet cities of India, Varanasi is one of the seven holiest cities for the Hindus.
 Also known as Kashi and Benaras, this place is known for its temples, ghats and the colourful people.
 The narrow alleys and crowded streets seem to be extremely blissful in spite of all the noise and chaos all around.
 People come here just to take a dip in the holy waters of the Ganges.
 Varanasi is also known as Uttar Kashi and is situated on the western banks of the Ganges.
 It is said that a dip in this river frees one from a lifetime of sins.
 People even say that death here is auspicious as people attain moksha if they die here.
 Some people also come here tp creamate their loved ones and the sound of the holy temple bells are really soothing music to the ears.